Experiences of sexual abuse or assault can affect you to your core – who you are, how you understand yourself – as a man and a human being.

 Thankfully, the capacities that everyone has for dealing with vulnerable emotions can always be cultivated.
 It’s never too late.

 Any man, especially with some help, can learn to be aware of such feelings and to master them.
-Many men have already learned some of this, usually through friendships or intimate relationships with women.
+Many men have already learned some of this, usually through friendships or intimate relationships.

 First, we are not suggesting that men must “go cry to a therapist.”